steve-hawkins/steve-hawkins.github.io/README.md

 # waste-is-a-thief-blog

-My findings and thoughts on sustainability of software products
+My findings and thoughts on sustainability of software products.